-Taking advantage of BA’s direct flight to Tehran from London Heathrow, you’ll begin your trip in the capital, where the standout sight is the Golestan Palace of the Qajar Shahs, famed for its sumptuous decor (and delightful traditional tea shop!).
+Flying via Turkey or the Middle East you arrive into Tehran to begin your tour.
+The standout sight is the Golestan Palace of the Qajar Shahs, famed for its sumptuous decor (and delightful traditional tea shop!).
 Day two features the only domestic flight of the itinerary, taking you to Shiraz in the south, which we’ll use as a base for exploring Persepolis and satellite monuments.
-A winding journey over the outliers of the barren Zagros Mountains takes you on to Yazd, home of Iran’s most exotic skyline and, at the end of the first week, to Isfahan, whose splendid mosques and palaces are unrivalled in the Islamic world.
+A winding journey over the outliers of the barren Zagros Mountains takes you on to Yazd, home of Iran’s most exotic skyline and, at the end of the first week, to Isfahan, whose splendid mosques and palaces are unrivaled in the Islamic world.

 On arrival in the Iranian capital, you’ll be met by your driver and guide and transferred to your hotel.
 Spend the morning recovering from the journey.
 Later, head off to the UNESCO-listed Golestan Palace for lunch at a traditional Iranian teahouse and tour of the palace and its museums.

 After an early check-out, spend the morning touring the capital’s museums, starting with the glittering collection at the Treasury of National Jewels, followed by the National Museum itself and adjacent Islamic Museum.
 By then you’ll be ready for lunch, ahead of your transfer to the domestic airport and an afternoon flight to Shiraz.